A caffeine and cake stop is a cycling tradition. But with so many coffee options available, which offer the most benefit?

 The two main types of coffee are Arabica, which contains 0.8 to 1.4 percent caffeine, and Robusta, which offers 1.7 to 4 percent caffeine.
 Arabica beans are favoured because of their smoother, less bitter taste.
 They account for about 80 percent of all coffee produced.

 Caffeine levels can vary considerably between coffee types.
-Here are values for some of the favourites at Costa:
+Here are values for some of the favourites at Costa, a UK coffeehouse company:

 Best pre-ride: Double Espresso; 185mg caffeine, 6cal, 0.4g protein, 0.8g carbohydrate, 0.2g fat.